cfpb/design-system/docs/pages/alerts.md

 ---
+title: Alerts
 layout: variation
 section: components
 status: Released
+description: Alerts draw a user's attention to a change in the status of a form or page.
+Form-level alerts reflect a user or system action and appear below the form title.
+Field-level alerts appear inline with input fields and can highlight successful submissions, errors that need to be corrected, or details to know before submitting a form.
 variation_groups:
   - variation_group_name: Form-level alerts
     variations:
       - variation_is_deprecated: false
         variation_name: Information
-        variation_description:
-          The information alert is the base alert type without any modifiers.
+        variation_description: The information alert is the base alert type without any modifiers.
 If your alert message requires further explanation, include that content in a paragraph following the main message.
         variation_code_snippet: >-